Skyggfisk/wavesurf/readme.md

 - [x] Able to create a playlist
 - [x] Playlist available offline
 - [ ] App responsive using a framework

+(it is responsive, I'm just not using a framework)

 ## Part 2